top of page

 First the correct attribute of a position is verbally named.
 The student is shown that position by the instructor or demonstrator.
 They are also instructed physically how to make those positions.
 The student then attempts to make that position.
 The teacher corrects the students manually if allowed.
 And this is repeated.

-, the sensory array used to instruct balletically, beginning here with positions, later, applying the music to guide them to move between positions and then moving through positions is communicated from a second party as: a) command based: verbal aural with cadence, and music b) demonstrable: visual, c) manual: haptic tactile d).
+Then, the sensory array used to instruct balletically, beginning here with positions, later, applying the music to guide them to move between positions and then through positions is communicated from a second party as: a) command based: verbal aural with cadence, and music b) demonstrable: visual, c) manual: haptic tactile d) linguistic: coaching in performing and nuance.
 As the student progresses, this process will continue and expand.

 Developing a habitual practice, ability towards self-instruction and critical thinking.